-You can modify SE Android to monitor devices and improve security, but doing so requires rooting devices, so it isn't for everyone.
+You can modify SE Android to monitor devices and improve security, but doing so requires rooting devices, so it

 Getting shell access is easy: Have users download SSHDroid, an Android app that allows you to access their devices from a computer using Secure Shell (SSH).
 Gaining root access may be a bit more complicated.
 You can either use the Android Debug Bridge (adb) command, which is part of the Android software developer's kit (SDK), or you can root the device to get full access.
 Taking this approach isn't for everyone because device vendors don't support rooting.

 Running SE Android commands from the Android shell

 Once you've obtained access to the Android device, run the getenforce command, which tells you which mode SE Android is currently operating in.
 In Android 4.2 and 4.3, SE Android runs in Permissive mode by default.
 In Android 4.4 and later, SE Android runs in Enforcing mode, which provides more protection than Permissive mode.
 Enforcing mode prevents malicious actions and logs application data to offer device protection, whereas Permissive mode only logs system calls; it doesn't block anything.

 Before you switch a device to Enforcing mode, you need to see if SE Android is blocking apps and functions that you don't want to be blocked.
 Find out by typing dmesg | grep avc.
 The dmesg command shows you all events that the kernel has logged, and grep avc lets you see all system calls that SE Android has blocked.